cornerman/colibri/README.md

 println(rx.now()) // "3 - Foo"
 ```

-Apart from `Rx` which always has an initial value, there is `RxLater` which will eventually have a value (both extend RxState which extends RxSource).
+Apart from `Rx` which always has an initial value, there is `RxLater` (and `VarLater`) which will eventually have a value (both extend RxState which extends RxSource).
 It also meant for representing state just without an initial state.
 It is lazy, distinct and has shared execution just like `Rx`.

 ```
 import colibri.reactive._